tomarraj008/label-studio/backend/README.md

   "debug": true,
 ```

-* Python logger settings are concentrated in "logger" dict.
+* Python logger settings are concentrated in *logger.json*.